zeixcom/ui-element/docs-src/pages/components.md

 Unlike some frameworks that **re-render entire components**, UIElement updates only what changes:

 - **No virtual DOM** – UIElement modifies the DOM directly.
-- **Signals propagate automatically** – No need to track dependencies manually.
+- **Signals propagate automatically** – no need to track dependencies manually.
-- **Optimized with a scheduler** – Multiple updates are batched efficiently.
+- **Optimized with a scheduler** – multiple updates are batched efficiently.

 </section>